ABC Television (Nepal)

 ABC Television (एबीसी टेलिभिजन) is a Nepali television channel established in 2008.
 A news channel, headquartered in Kathmandu, broadcasts in the Nepali language.

 The chairman and Editor-In-Chief is Shubha Shankar Kandel, who also hosts the talk show "Outlook" on Saturday nights.
 He is the author of more than a dozen media and political books.
 Kandel is the President of Nepal Media Society (NMS).

 ABC Media Group Pvt.
 Ltd. runs ABC Television.
 The channel covers a wide range of societal issues, especially those affecting marginalized people and communities.
+It has reporters in all major cities.